cryptomail/public_problem_solving/slack/p1-be-qa/PushNotifications/Readme.md

 ##Grand Assumptions And Necessities:
 1. The Slack back end consists of a series of broken out services to perform atomic operations on their specific domains
-2. The Slack back end is composable via configuration, and interfaces may be easily configured through fluent IoC or config files, thus allowing conformant interfaces to be switched out easily.
+2. The Slack back end is composable via configuration, and interfaces may be easily configured through fluent IoC or config files, thus allowing conformant interfaces to be switched out relatively easily.